your0rg/HabitatForMeteor/README.md

 #### Server side operations

 As mentioned above, the "exerciser" expects a properly prepared target server, so we do that next.
-Bear in mind that, in real use, these are necessarily separate tasks; developers will bundled up a Meteor application and push it to a Habitat depot, subsequently operations staff will prepare a server and then pull a Habitat bundle into it from the depot.
+Bear in mind that, in real use, these are necessarily separate tasks; developers will bundle up a Meteor application and push it to a Habitat depot, subsequently operations staff will prepare a server and then pull a Habitat bundle into it from the depot.

 There are a number of considerations.